 Sea Mines at Fort Constitution during the Second World War.

 (Library of Congress Photo)

 After the American entry into the First World War in early 1917, many guns were removed from coast defenses for potential service on the Western Front.
 Both 8-inch guns of Battery Farnsworth were removed for use as railway artillery in October 1917 and were not returned to the fort.
 In 1920 a mine casemate was built next to Battery Farnsworth to replace a similar facility at Fort Stark.

 In the Second World War Battery Hackleman's 3-inch guns were sent to a new battery of the same name at Fort H.G.
 Wright on Fisher's Island, New York.
 They were replaced by two 3-inch (76-mm) M1902 guns from Battery Hays at nearby Fort Stark.
-In 1940-1944 the Harbour Defenses of Portsmouth were garrisoned by the 22nd Coast Artillery Regiment.
+In 1940-1944 the Harbor Defenses of Portsmouth were garrisoned by the 22nd Coast Artillery Regiment.
 Also, a mine observation station was built atop Battery Farnsworth.
 Battery Hackleman was disarmed by 1948 and the fort was turned over to the Coast Guard.
 Battery Hackleman was demolished, but Battery Farnsworth can still be seen.
 Since 1771 the fort has been home to a lighthouse.
 (Wikipedia)

 New Castle, Little Harbor, Fort Stark